EEdouard28/weather-dashboard/README.md

-# Weather Dashboard By Evince Edouard
+# Weather Dashboard

-## Descriptions
+## Description

-Our weather dashboard provides you with a live 5 day forcecast of your current city.
-This app is built using Open Weather API for the most accurate weather in your area.
+The Weather Dashboard by Evince Edouard is a powerful application that provides users with real-time 5-day weather forecasts for their current city.
+It leverages the Open Weather API, ensuring the utmost accuracy in weather data for any location.

-Our app is built utilizing HTML, CSS, Bootstrap, and JavaScript
+This application is built using a combination of HTML, CSS, Bootstrap, and JavaScript, resulting in a seamless and visually appealing user interface.

 ## Usage

-In the Aside section search through various cities in the country to find out the current weather in your requested location.
+The Weather Dashboard offers a user-friendly interface that allows users to effortlessly search for weather information in various cities around the world.
+By utilizing the search functionality in the "Aside" section, users can retrieve up-to-date weather details for their requested location.

-This calendar is desktop and mobile compatible.
+This application is designed to be compatible with both desktop and mobile devices, allowing users to access weather information on the go.

 ## Screenshot

 ## Test

-Visit the webpage through the link: https://eedouard28.github.io/weather-dashboard/
+To experience the Weather Dashboard firsthand, visit the webpage using the following link: [https://eedouard28.github.io/weather-dashboard/](https://eedouard28.github.io/weather-dashboard/)